top of page

 Amateur Photographer Magazine Editor Nigel Atherton presenting Paul Ryan with the Hero of Photography Award.

-I was allowed to bring a guest with me and after asking Cafe Art co-founder Michael Wong we agreed I should take a project participant.
-Wayne Chin was the obvious choice as he gave his story in the Unseen City short film last year and is not only a MYLONDON participant but a member of the Cafe Art RPS Photography Mentoring Group.
+I had the opportunity to invite a guest to the ceremony.
+After talking it over with Cafe Art co-founder Michael Wong, we concluded that choosing a project participant would be ideal.
+Wayne Chin was the clear selection.
+He shared his story in the Unseen City short film last year.
+Wayne is both a participant in MYLONDON and a member of the Cafe Art RPS Photography Mentoring Group.

 Paul Ryan, CEO MYWORLD with Hero of Photography Award